rudiantoni/rudiantoni/README.md

   - :green_circle: React
   - :green_circle: Java and Kotlin (JPA, Spring Boot Web and Data)
   - :green_circle: PostreSQL, MySQL, Oracle, MSSQL Server and MongoDB.
+- :speech_balloon: The ones marked with :green_circle: are those which I keep in touch almost in a daily basis in my work.
 - :zap: Fun fact: The first language I learned was C, but it's the one i'm the least proficient with.
-- The ones marked with :green_circle: are those which I keep in touch almost in a daily basis in my work.

 # Learning repositories
 - [Spring Batch framework](https://github.com/rudiantoni/learn-spring-batch)